The Worth of Water: Iowans Value our Recreational Lakes

 Over the span of several years, researchers at Iowa State University studied the use and economic impact of approximately 130 Iowa lakes via the Iowa Lakes Valuation Project (ILVP).

-- Iowa lakes are highly used by a majority of Iowans – approximately 60% of Iowans visit a state lake at least once during the year and,
+- Iowa lakes are highly used – approximately 60% of Iowans visit a state lake at least once during the year, and

 Recreational Lake Use Is Important to Iowa's Economy

-When Iowans visit our lakes to enjoy a wide variety of recreational activities, they spend money on local retail goods and services (e.g., gas, food, etc.).
+When people visit our lakes for recreation, they spend money on local retail goods and services such as gasoline, food, or lodging.
 This spending provides significant benefits to our state and local economies.
-According to IVLP:
+According to ILVP:

-- In one year alone, visits to Iowa lakes resulted in nearly $ 1 billion in estimated total direct spending in the state.
+- Visits to Iowa lakes result in nearly $1 billion in direct spending in the state each year.

 - Direct spending varies at each lake, but on average, Iowans spend an estimated $7 million annually per lake.

 - While some lakes generate significant spending (e.g., several Iowa lakes generate spending of over $50 million annually), even small lakes in rural Iowa can generate spending of over $2 million annually.

 Water Quality is Essential to Recreational Lake Use

-- Water quality (i.e., “safety from bacterial contamination/no health advisories”) is the most important factor for Iowans when choosing a lake for recreation.
+According to the ILVP, water quality (i.e. "safety from bacterial contamination/no health advisories") is the most important factor for Iowans when choosing a lake for recreation.
 Water clarity is also an important consideration.

-As nutrient pollution continues to degrade Iowa’s water quality (e.g., causing harmful algal blooms that threaten the health of people and pets), it can also reduce the recreational use and enjoyment of Iowa lakes (e.g., causing “no swim advisories.”) and diminish the associated economic benefits of Iowa lake use.
+As nutrient pollution continues to degrade Iowa’s water quality, it can also reduce the recreational use and enjoyment of Iowa lakes and diminish the associated economic benefits of Iowa lake use.

 Iowans are willing to pay for water quality improvements and associated recreational benefits.

 According modeling and estimates by the Center for Agriculture and Rural Development:

-- “Iowans would be willing to pay about $30 million per year for recreational improvements [resulting] from the better water quality associated with full implementation of the NRS.”
+“Iowans would be willing to pay about $30 million per year for recreational improvements [resulting] from the better water quality associated with full implementation of the Nutrient Reduction Strategy.”